Dalit PhD scholar was suspended for ‘repetitive misconduct’, claims TISS amid backlash

 In response to the administration’s refusal of the proposal, Ramadas had launched a midnight protest outside the house of the vice-chancellor.

-“This unruly agitation caused serious disruption, anarchy and mayhem in the campus in the night where all other family and students stay in residences and hostels,” the notice said.
+“This unruly agitation caused serious disruption, anarchy and mayhem in the campus in the night where all other family and students stay in residences and hostels,” said the notice.

+It said Ramadas “posted pamphlets on social media for an unauthorised screening” of the documentary Ram Ke Naam at the Mumbai campus of the institution on January 22, the day of the consecration of the Ram temple in Ayodhya.

+“This documentary, deemed propaganda by the Government of India, was not sanctioned for viewing on Pram Pratistha Diwas,” said the notice.

 The institute also mentioned the prolonged occupancy of hostel facilities by Ramadas to justify its action.